 Examination of the proofs of lemmas \ref{lemmaorbits}, \ref{lemmamain} and theorem \ref{mink} shows that for every $\tau\in\N^*,$ $\udim K_\tau=\max\{\dim_H K,\esssup O(x,1)\}$ provided $K_\tau\ne\emptyset.$ Now using Baire's category theorem we see that for $t<\max\{\dim_H K,\esssup\udim O(x,1)\},$ ${\mathcal P}^t(K)=\infty.$ The result follows. \end{proof}

 What is the packing dimension of infinitely branching random fractals in general is unknown.

 \end{section}

 \begin{section}{Examples.} As we see for a random self-similar set the packing dimension is almost surely constant even with infinite branching.
-In the following example we see that the situation is different - if we drop the condition that they are conditionally independent - packing dimension is no longer a constant.
+In the following example we see that if we drop the condition that the similarity maps are conditionally independent, packing dimension is no longer a constant.

 \begin{example} Random fractal for which the zero-one law does not hold. \end{example}